Armenia Pet Passport & Import Regulations

 An import permit is not required when entering Armenia with a personal pet.

-A ticks and tapeworm treatment is not required prior to entering Armenia but is recommended due to availability of these products in the country.
+Parasite treatments are not required prior to entering Armenia but are strongly recommended due to availability of these products in the country.

 Entering the Armenia by Air

-Pets must enter the Armenia at the Zvartnots International Airport in Zvartnots.
+Pets entering Armenia by air must enter Armenia at the Zvartnots International Airport in Zvartnots.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.